ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 3. **No Separate QA:** Developers test with product specialists, designers, and product owners.
 4. **Product and QA Mindset:** Developers need to understand what they are building and why it matters for the product, so they can properly validate and verify functionality.

 ##### Development Workflow

 1. **Faster Development:** Focus only on work that provides value.
 2. **More Minor Fixes:** Since commits aren't tied to complete features, team members frequently make small improvement commits.
 3. **Branch Maintenance:** Keep feature branches synchronized with the main branch.
 Branches should be small and short lived.
+4. **Feature Flags:** Use feature flags to hide incomplete features, allowing for incremental development and testing in production without affecting all users.
+5. **Small tasks:** Break down work into small, manageable tasks that can be completed quickly and deployed to production.
+6. **Shared Feature Ownership:** Because a feature is split into small tasks that merge to main continuously, several developers can work on the same feature at once instead of one person owning a long-lived branch.
-4. **Streamlined Review Process:** Code reviews need to be quick and efficient.
+7. **Streamlined Review Process:** Code reviews need to be quick and efficient.
 Review process is always too slow.
-5. **Version Compatibility:** New functionality must work with both current and upcoming versions to ensure smooth transitions.
+8. **Version Compatibility:** New functionality must work with both current and upcoming versions to ensure smooth transitions.

 ##### Quality and Testing